SamroodAli/programming-notes/Design_Principles.md

 # DESIGN PATTERNS

 #### Solid Design Principles - by Robert C Martin.
 ### Single Responsibility Principle

-This principle states that a single Class should have a single responsibility.
+This principle states that a single Class/Function/Component should handle a single responsibility.
 Lets save we have a journal that handles entries and then persists the data using file operations.
-Following the Single Responsibiltiy principle, we should seperate the file persistence concerns from the journal entries concerns
+Following the Single Responsibiltiy principle, we should seperate the file persistence concerns from the journal entry concerns
 ```js
 // class Jounral only handles the responsibility related to the journal and it's entries
 const fs = require('fs')